Click above for larger graphic. • Photo • Index of Scripture Graphics and posts by Scripture reference

 They also claim that there is a danger of spilling and other things which do not have sufficient force to alter the ordinance of Christ.

-I am always impressed by the steady hands of those who pour from a chalice into a small, individual communion cups.
+Pulling It Together: I am always impressed by the steady hands of those who pour from a chalice into a small, individual communion cups.
 I am no less impressed by those who can hold the cup to the lips without spilling, and for those lips to receive without dribbling.
 I suppose they do at times, over the years, spill some wine.
 If they did, would that change Christ’s instruction to give the cup to all?
 For what reason would it ever be proper to change the ordinance of Christ?
 The Apostle Paul hands down to us exactly what Christ instituted.
 Lutherans pass on the same without altering the Lord’s instructions for any reason.

 Prayer: Thank you, Living Bread, for your resolve to shed your blood for the life of the world.
+Amen.

 Receive these daily Sola Devotions by email.
 Write email@example.com with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

 In the Luther Household is a six-session Bible study on the Lutheran understanding of marriage and family.
 Based on foundational texts from Scripture, the study also draws from the real-life experience of Martin and Katie Luther, who were not only husband and wife, but the parents of several children.
 It includes excerpts from Luther's personal writings to family and friends as they faced the good and bad that come in everyday living.
+Some pastors use this study in marriage counseling.